T3chie-404/pod-man/DEPLOYMENT_SUMMARY.md

-# Xandeum Pod Monitor - Deployment Summary
+# Xandeum Pod Manager (Pod-Man) - Deployment Summary

 ## ✅ Build Complete!

-The Xandeum Pod Monitor v1.0.0 has been successfully built, tested, and is ready for deployment.
+The Xandeum Pod Manager (Pod-Man) v1.0.0 has been successfully built, tested, and is ready for deployment.

 ## 📦 What Was Built